Robin-Haupt-1/Wikimedia-commons-pictures-analysis/README.md

 - What tags correlate most strongly with views per month, positively or negatively, for all the photographs that are featured pictures
 - What approximate colors correlate most strongly with views per month, positively or negatively, for all the photographs that are featured pictures
+- which tags cluster a lot / are more often seen together than expected by chance, or the reverse